 The word “butler” comes from Anglo-Norman buteler, which is a variant form of Old Norman *butelier, derived of boteille “bottle”.
-The premise of which the Butler (or the bottle) is the role associated with the chief member of staff in the household, the staff member entrusted with the care and serving of the wine.
-Although certain wines are still highly valuable, in the old days, the wine cellar of the wealthy would have held considerable value and thus would have only been entrusted to the most senior of staff in the household.
+The premise of the Butler is the role associated with the chief member of staff in the household.
+The staff member entrusted with the care and serving of the wine.
+Although certain wines are still highly valuable.
+In the old days, the wine cellar of the wealthy would have held considerable value.
+And thus would have only been entrusted to the most senior of staff in the household.

-Interestingly, in Britain where the Butler seems to have become the most common-place for this type of staff member to exist, they were originally a middle ranking member of staff of a wealthy household.
-By the 17th and 18th centuries the role of the Butler developed into a more senior position, normally held by a man, and was seen as the highest position of staff within the grand household.
+Interestingly, in Britain where the Butler seems to have become the most common-place for this type of staff member to exist.
+They were initially a middle-ranking member of staff of a wealthy household.
+By the 17th and 18th centuries, the role of the Butler developed into a more senior position.
+Normally held by a man.
+And they were seen as the highest position of staff within the grand household.

-Households would require the Butler to wear a special uniform to separate him from the junior servants, which in the modern Butler is seen as the morning suit.
-Today however, the modern Butler is most likely to be dressed in a business suit or dress according to the principals request, be it informal or a formally run household.
+Households would require the Butler to wear a special uniform to separate him from the junior servants.
+Which is seen as the morning suit.
+Today, however, a modern Butler is most likely to be dressed in a business suit or dress according to the principal’s request.
+Be it informal or a formally run household.

-Although historically in Britain, you were typically born into becoming a servant, you still retained human rights and were paid for the work you did.
-Therefore the role of the Butler was a coveted, as it gave not only responsibility and social standing both in and outside of the home, but it also provided the highest income within the servant hierarchy.
+Although historically in Britain you were typically born into becoming a servant.
+You still retained human rights and were paid for the work you did.
+Therefore the role of the Butler was coveted.
+As it gave not only responsibility and social standing both in and outside of the home.
+But it also provided the highest income within the servant hierarchy.

-In America, from a historical perspective, the role of servants were typically found in the slave trade, and particularly affluent homes would ensure that a male slave was refined and placed as the Butler of the home.
-They were not paid for their service and the life of a black slave, even in the role of the Butler, could be heinous depending on the type of master who owned them.
+In America, from a historical perspective, the role of servants was typically found in the slave trade.
+And particularly affluent homes would ensure that a male slave was refined and placed as the Butler of the home.
+They were not paid for their service, and even the role of the Butler could be heinous depending on the type of master who owned them.

-Starting in the 1920s Britain saw a dramatic decline in domestic service and by the mid 1980s domestic service was at an all time low.
+Starting in the 1920s Britain saw a dramatic decline in domestic service.
+By the mid-1980s domestic service was at an all-time low.
 It is usual that as the social classes within a culture align themselves, the ‘upstairs/downstairs’ mentality falls away and the concept of domestic service becomes an ungainly past-time.

-Modern Butlers prepare the house to ensure that the principal arrives to find the property exactly how they expect it to appear.
-They ensure the finishing touches are executed with precision and every event and dinner party that is held in the home is ran without a hitch.
-Today men (and women) of all backgrounds are seeking new employment opportunities and the thought of service is no longer a dirty word.
-In fact, the art of service is something that the very highest calibre of Butlers pride themselves on.
+Modern Butlers prepare the house.
+To ensure that the principal arrives to find the property exactly how they expect it to appear.
+They ensure the finishing touches are executed with precision.
+And that every event and dinner party that is held in the home runs without a hitch.
+Today men (and women) of all backgrounds are seeking new employment opportunities.
+And the thought of service is no longer a dirty word.
+In fact, the art of service is something that the very highest calibre of Butlers prides themselves on.